turbot/steampipe-mod-github-compliance/cis_supply_chain_v100/docs/cis_supply_chain_v100_overview.md

 To obtain the latest version of the official guide, please visit http://benchmarks.cisecurity.org.

-  **Note**: Some sections from the CIS Supply Chain Security compliance benchmark are not provided due to manual evaluation in the current state.
-The sections will be updated as any recommendation is provided by the user community or will be added as definite steps are updated in CIS's upcoming updates.
+  **Note**: Some sections from the CIS Supply Chain Security compliance benchmark are not provided, as it requires manual evaluation in the current state.
+The sections will be updated as any recommendation is provided by the user community or definite steps are updated in CIS's guide updates.

 ## Overview